Cheshta1828/Elevator_System/README.md

 -------------------------------------------------------------------**Conclusion**---------------------------------------------------------------

 This Elevator Control System API provides a simple and efficient way to manage buildings, elevators, and elevator requests.
 It follows a threaded approach to handle multiple elevator instances concurrently, providing real-time elevator management.
 Feel free to explore the API and use it as a base for your elevator control system.
-If you have any questions or need further assistance, please feel free to contact the project maintainers.